Young night drifters

 In the past, a YND was defined as a young person (18 and under) loitering outside buildings at night.
-However, owing to the fact that the number of YNDs was considered insufficient to be served by large scale YND services, people who are over 18 years old are now classified as YNDs so as to be served by YND services.
-The Boys' and Girls' Clubs Association of Hong Kong also defines the age range of YNDs as being between the ages of six and thirty.
+However, as the number of YNDs was considered insufficient to be served by large scale YND services, people who are over 18 years old are now also classified as YNDs so as to be served by YND services.
+The Boys' and Girls' Clubs Association of Hong Kong defines the age range of YNDs as being between the ages of six and thirty.

 There are three terms to describe particular types of YNDs: one-night stand drifters (who engage in nighttime loitering less than once a week), occasional night drifters (who engage in nighttime loitering more than once a week), and persistent night drifters (who engage in nighttime loitering more than three times a week).

 YNDs as a phenomenon

 The term YND first originated within Hong Kong academia in the 1990s to describe a perceived trend of youth on the margins of society.
 A large number of young people tend to loiter at parks at night or even all night long.
 Most of the night drifters run away from their families and prefer to be with their friends.
 As the YNDs usually wander in parks or streets at night, they become involved with triad.
 Many of them drop out of school and spend their time vandalising, chasing around, petting publicly, harassing public transport passengers and participating in the use of recreational drugs.
 Those behaviours happen frequently and thus create much public concern.
 Studies show that the number of YNDs has been increasing starting from 2008.
 These studies reveal that the YNDs tend to commit high-risk crimes as well.
 More and more news reports are surfacing concerning the misbehavior of YNDs in 2013.
 Those issues reflect the loosening control and supervision of families and schools.